 There are 3 common ways a company can be charged for electrical usage in NYC, which way yours will be charged will depend on the specific building.
 Arguably the most cost effective is “direct electric”.
 Like your home, this means that you have your own electric meter and ConEdison mails you a bill.

 The second way is referred to a “sub-metered” electric, which often means two different things.
 Say there are 4 similar-sized companies occupying 1 floor of a building and there is 1 electric meter for the entire floor.
 Each tenant would be responsible for 25% of the total electric bill.
 The landlord often will adjust the percentage depending on your company’s electric usage.
 The second, and better, scenario is that you could have an individual meter for your office space which feeds to a master meter in the building.
 The landlord usually charges an administrative fee to cover costs associated with billing and collection for sub-metered electric.

 The third common way electric is charged in NYC is per square foot.
 For average office users the cost will be between $3 and $3.50 per square foot.
 To calculate the monthly bill multiply your “rentable” square footage by the cost and divide by 12.

 What is a business center?

-- A business center is a company that manages professional, serviced office space with flexible lease terms.
+A business center is a type of office space serviced by a company who manages professional, turn-key office space with flexible lease terms.
 Sometimes referred to as executive office suites, these are private offices, often furnished, with shared use of conference rooms, IT/copy machines, kitchen and reception services.
 Business centers are ideal for companies who require office space for 1-year or less.